convissor/ubuntu_laptop_installation/readme.md

 A regular, company provided user name account will be created later.
 This first account is an admin user with sudo privileges; it should be a separate account from the one you use on a day-to-day basis for regular work.
-This prevents disruptive commands from being inadvertently executed.
+This prevents destructive commands from being inadvertently executed.

-When asked whether to encrypt the home directory, say no.  It's unnecessary because the whole drive is encrypted.
+When asked whether to encrypt the home directory, say no.  It's unnecessary because the whole drive will be encrypted.

 Once the "Partition disks" screen comes up, pick: `Guided - use entire disk and set up ecrypted LVM`